Exogenous Cushing syndrome is a form of Cushing syndrome that occurs in people taking glucocorticoid (also called corticosteroid) hormones.

-Skin changes that are often seen:
+Skin changes that are often seen include:

 Muscle and bone changes include:

-Women often have:
+Women may have:

 Men may have:

 Other symptoms that may occur include:

 - Mental changes, such as depression, anxiety, or changes in behavior